Charles Jefferys: Career

 Jefferys carried on a London music publishing business.
-In 1854 he won a legal action with Thomas Boosey, respecting copyright in Italian operas, after appeal to the House of Lords.
-He published A Book of Beauty for the Queen's Boudoir, a Musical Annual (1853, 1854) and seven numbers of Jeffery's Musical Journal in 1864.
+In 1854, he won a legal action with Thomas Boosey, respecting copyright in Italian operas, after appeal to the House of Lords.
+He published A Book of Beauty for the Queen's Boudoir, a Musical Annual (1853, 1854), and seven numbers of Jeffery's Musical Journal in 1864.

 He translated Victor Hugo's opera libretto La Esmeralda into English in 1856.
-He wrote the text for The Gipsy's Vengeance, an English version of Verdi's Il trovatore, performed at the Theatre Royal, Drury Lane in 1856, as well as an English version of Luisa Miller, performed at Sadler's Wells Theatre in 1858.
+He wrote the text for The Gipsy's Vengeance, an English version of Verdi's Il trovatore, performed at the Theatre Royal, Drury Lane, in 1856, as well as an English version of Luisa Miller, performed at Sadler's Wells Theatre in 1858.

-He also wrote the words of several popular songs, including "Rose of Allendale", "Mary of Argyle", and "Jeannett's Farewell to Jeannot", and himself composed "Rose Atherton", "Oh Erin, My Country!", and other songs.
+He also wrote the lyrics of several popular songs, including "Rose of Allandale", "Mary of Argyle" and "Jeannett's Farewell to Jeannot", and he composed "Rose Atherton", "Oh Erin, My Country!" and other songs.